Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : topasiatour

 Sikam Paa is a mouthwatering Bhutanese dish featuring dried pork stir-fried with aromatic spices and vegetables.
-It is a popular and flavorful dish showcasing Bhutan’s rich culinary heritage.
-To prepare Sikam Paa, thin slices of dried pork are marinated with spices such as garlic, ginger, chilli, and turmeric.
-The marinated pork is then stir-fried with onions, tomatoes, and green chillies until tender and infused with the flavours of the spices.
+It is a popular and flavorful dish showcasing Bhutan’s rich culinary heritage and is considered a part of the traditional food of Bhutan.
+To prepare Sikam Paa, thin slices of dried pork are marinated with spices such as garlic, ginger, chili, and turmeric.
+The marinated pork is then stir-fried with onions, tomatoes, and green chilies until tender and infused with the flavors of the spices.

-The result is a delectable dish with a perfect balance of savoury, spicy, and tangy flavours.
+The result is a delectable dish with a perfect balance of savory, spicy, and tangy flavors.
 Sikam Paa is often enjoyed with rice or traditional Bhutanese flatbread, known as roti.
-When visiting Bhutan, be sure to try this tantalising dish that offers a delightful combination of textures and tastes.
+When visiting Bhutan, be sure to try this tantalizing dish that offers a delightful combination of textures and tastes.
+It’s a must-try when exploring the best restaurants in Bhutan.

-Ingredients: Pork’s belly, species, potato as per choice
+• Ingredients: Pork belly, spices, potatoes as per choice

 15. Gondo Datshi